 Research methods

 A recombinant lentiviral vector containing miR-34a was constructed and transfected into HepG2 cells to upregulate expression of miR-34a.
-Cells were exposed to doxorubicin after miR-34a over expression.
-To evaluate the effect of miR-34a over expression, cell viability, cell cycle and apoptosis were detected by MTT and flow cytometry.
+Cells were exposed to doxorubicin after miR-34a over-expression.
+To evaluate the effect of miR-34a over-expression, cell viability, cell cycle and apoptosis were detected by MTT and flow cytometry.
 Expression levels of phospho (p)-p53, sirtuin (SIRT) 1, cyclin D1, cyclin-dependent kinase (CDK) 4, CDK6, BCL-2, multidrug resistance protein (MDR)1/P glycoprotein (P-gp), and AXL were detected by Western blotting.

 Research results

 The expression of miR-34a in HepG2 cells was significantly upregulated.
 Growth of HepG2 cells was inhibited after upregulation of miR-34a, and viability was significantly decreased after combination with doxorubicin.
-The number of HepG2 cells in G1 phase increased and G1 phase arrest was more obvious after upregulation of miR-34a.
+The number of HepG2 cells in G1 phase increased, and G1 phase arrest was more obvious after upregulation of miR-34a.
 The apoptosis rate of HepG2 cells was increased after upregulation of miR-34a, and became more obvious after intervention with doxorubicin.
-Western blotting showed that upregulation of miR-34a combined with treatment with doxorubicin caused significant changes in the expression level of p-p53, SIRT1, cyclin D1, CDK4, CDK6, BCL-2, MDR1/P-gp and AXL proteins.
+Western blotting showed that upregulation of miR-34a combined with doxorubicin treatment caused significant changes in the expression levels of p-p53, SIRT1, cyclin D1, CDK4, CDK6, BCL-2, MDR1/P-gp and AXL proteins.

 Research conclusions

-Over-expression of miR-34a can significantly enhance the inhibitory effect of doxorubicin on HepG2 cells. miR-34a may enhance the killing effect of doxorubicin by down-regulating MDR1/P-gp and AXL, which may be related to the expression of p53.
+Over-expression of miR-34a can significantly enhance the inhibitory effect of doxorubicin on HepG2 cells. miR-34a may enhance the killing effect of doxorubicin by down-regulating MDR1/P-gp and AXL, which may be related to p53 expression.

 Research perspectives

-Over-expression of miR-34a can reduce the malignant biological behavior of HCC cells and enhance the chemosensitivity of HCC cells to doxorubicin. miR-34a is worth studying in the reversal of chemotherapy resistance of HCC.
+Over-expression of miR-34a can reduce the malignant biological behavior of HCC cells and enhance the chemosensitivity of HCC cells to doxorubicin. miR-34a is worth studying in the reversal of HCC resistance to chemotherapy.

 REFERENCES